Tantra: Other religions

 The Hindu and Buddhist Tantric traditions significantly influenced other religions such as Jainism, Sikhism, the Tibetan Bön tradition, Daoism, Shintō, Sufi Islam, and the Western New Age movement.

 In the Sikh literature, the ideas related to Shakti and goddess reverence attributed to Guru Gobind Singh, particularly in the Dasam Granth, are related to tantra ideas found in Buddhism and Hinduism.

 The Jain worship methods, states Ellen Gough, were likely influenced by Shaktism ideas, and this is attested by the tantric diagrams of the Rishi-mandala where the Tirthankaras are portrayed.
 The Tantric traditions within Jainism use verbal spells or mantra, and rituals that are believed to accrue merit for rebirth realms.

 Practices

 One of the main elements of the Tantric literature is rituals.
 Rather than one coherent system, Tantra is an accumulation of practices and ideas from different sources.
-As Samuel writes, the tantric traditions are "a confluence of a variety of different factors and components."
-These elements include: mandalas, mantras, internal sexual yogic practices, fierce male and female deities, cremation ground symbolism, as well as concepts from Indian Philosophy.
+These practices include: mandalas, mantras, sexual yogic practices, fierce male and female deities, and cremation ground symbolism.

 André Padoux notes that there is no consensus among scholars as to which elements are characteristic for Tantra, nor is there any text that contains all those elements.
 Also, most of those elements can also be found in non-Tantric traditions.
-Because of the wide range of communities covered by the term, it is problematic to describe tantric practices definitively.
-However, there are sets of practices and elements which are shared by numerous tantric traditions, and thus a family resemblance relationship can be established among them.
+Because of the wide range of communities covered by the term, it is impossible to describe tantric practices definitively.
+However, there are sets of practices and elements which are shared by numerous tantric traditions.